This chicken korma recipe makes a spicy, creamy Indian curry flavored with tadka. Make this comforting, hearty meal for dinner tonight!

 - Feel free to substitute cashew butter for the almond butter.
 It's absolutely delicious as well!

-- For more heat ADD ¼ tsp cayenne powder total.
+- For more heat ADD ¼ teaspoon cayenne powder total.

-- For the 4 green AND 2 black cardamom pods substitute ½ tsp ground cardamom total.
+- For the 4 green AND 2 black cardamom pods substitute ½ teaspoon ground cardamom total.

-- For the 2" cinnamon stick substitute ½ tsp ground cinnamon total.
+- For the 2" cinnamon stick substitute ½ teaspoon ground cinnamon total.

-- For the 4 whole cloves, substitute ⅛ tsp ground clove.
+- For the 4 whole cloves, substitute ⅛ teaspoon ground clove.